tkashkin/Adwaita-for-Steam/adwaita/README.md

-# Web Themes
+# Theme
-These files provide overrides for web based elements in the steam client.
+These files provide overrides for elements in the steam client.

-Each theme is split into sections and combined by `install.py` to produce the final theme.
+The theme is split into sections and imported by `steamui/libraryroot.custom.css` to produce the final theme.

-`base` is a minimal theme providing only basic color changes.

-`full` themes more heavily and attempts to cover more areas of the client.

-`extras` are optional bits that may be added to the above themes.

 # Inspecting Steam